 In the world of finance, by finding irregularities in patterns, ML and AI-based solutions can quickly identify all forms of fraud.
 This is done through both monitoring and scoring tens of millions of transactions daily, using data on customer behaviour, purchase location, IP addresses and other information.
 They can also increase cost savings with the help of chatbots for customer support which enable companies to offer 24/7 customer interactions.

 Benefits of Artificial Intelligence in Society

-Finally, societally speaking, the benefits of artificial intelligence are only beginning to be understood.
-Already, AI does tedious tasks that leave us humans feeling empty and unfulfilled.
+Finally, societally speaking, the benefits of work with AI are only beginning to be understood.
+Already, artificial intelligence performs tedious tasks that leave us humans feeling empty and unfulfilled.
 This enhances our life in general, as more creative roles take centre stage.
-AI can also enable governments to make decisions using real-time data and combine information from different sources to increase our adaptability and survival rates.
+AI can also enable governments to make decisions using real-time data and combine information from different sources to increase adaptability and survival rates.
 Best of all, however, artificial intelligence paves the way for a fully realised circular economy, which ensures that the future is built on more sustainable and solid foundations that guarantee the future of the human race.